yobson/OpenBook/README.md

 a store of all the data you might want to look up in the exam.

-When the app is running, 'ESC' closes the app, type to search and arrow keys to select a hit. searching can be more focused with the following rules:
+When the app is running, 'ESC' closes the app, type to search and arrow keys to select a hit. searching can be more focused with the following rules (Not yet implmented):
 - Typing anything will simply search through names of the entries.
 - `def text` will search for definitions
 - `eqn text` will search for equations relating to text